mostafa-221/jobcrawler/SMOKETEST.md

 Smoketest for both front end and backend for the JobCrawler application

+### Instellingen JDK etcetera

+Install JDK 11.0.6 (for example, the Oracle version, openJDK should also work).

+In project settings: project SDK is 11, Project name is jobcrawler, project language level is 11 - local variable syntax for lambda parameters
+Ditto (11 - local variable syntax for lambda parameters) for project modules

+Install lombok into the IDE

 ### Test Backend run 1.
 Run from IntelliJ, separate Postgres docker file

 Test whether the application runs and is visible from the browser.
 Postgres is present in a separate docker container that must be run.